 We see this principle continued in the New Testament in what Jesus taught His disciples: “Therefore do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For after all these things the Gentiles seek.
 For your heavenly Father knows that you need all these things” (Matthew 6:31-32).

-Second, man’s duty to serve and obey God is emphasized throughout the Psalms.
+- Our duty to serve and obey God.
 Mankind must do more than just praise and talk about God; we must obey God’s law.
 It’s wonderful to be stirred by singing beautiful hymns about God, but what really matters is that we are moved to live a certain way—God’s way.